BitBagCommerce/BitBagBible/README.md

    Any kind of change of the flow has to be discussed to the team leader.

-## Open Source #Todo
+## Open Source

-0. Open source is made by forks if only more than one person is in charge of maintenance of specific package.
+0. If your're external contributor, you should use forks and pull-requests for the contribution.
-1. We follow http://docs.sylius.org/en/latest/contributing/ contribution standards.
+1. A good example of open source contribution rules you can find here: https://docs.sylius.com/en/latest/book/contributing/index.html.
 2. Any `*.php` file created by the BitBag developer (in Open Source project) needs to have at least the following definition where the author is the user who created this file:

 ```php